frnsimoes/frnsimoes.github.io/content/backup/concurrency-concepts.md

 A process is an instance of a running program.
 If we have two processes, each has its own address space in memory, and these addresses are mapped by the OS to their own physical addresses independently.
 They can both be scheduled on the CPU.

+The state of the thread is very similar to the state of the process, though.
+It has a program counter, its own set of registers for computation.
+Also, the context switching is the responsible part to switch between threads.

 If we have a process with two threads (grossly, a thread is something that can be run), we have two runnable parts that can share certain memory areas but can be scheduled independently by the OS scheduler.

 Something interesting that Oz points out is the Linux way of thinking about threads and processes.
 The Linux kernel simplifies processes and threads by creating a [task struct].
 A task is something that has state, can be scheduled, and tasks can potentially share memory mappings.

 https://github.com/torvalds/linux/blob/master/include/linux/sched.h

 In this code, a task has a [pointer to `mm`][pointer], which is the memory mappings.
-One observation that might go beyond what I want to write:

-- If I create a new thread with pthread_create, a new task is created that shares the same memory mappings as the parent task.
-This means the new thread operates within the same address space, allowing shared access to the same memory.
+It means that if we create a new thread with `pthread_create`, a new task will be created that shares the same memory maps as the parent task (thread).
-- If I create a child task with fork, though, I'm creating a new task that does not share the same memory mappings.
-Instead, it gets a copy of the parent task's memory mappings.

-Back to it: Node.js and Python async do not make use of OS/Posix threads.
-These green threads work somewhat like this: there is a running process, say, the Node.js runtime, which is only one process (that's how the OS views the Node.js runtime process).
-The async functions are scheduled not by the OS scheduler, but by the event loop model.

-Golang has an internal scheduler and can use OS threads.
-The Go runtime uses a combination of goroutines and a small number of OS threads to execute the goroutines.
-I'm still confused about this, though.

 [^1]: For those who are curious, I'm studying operating systems with basically these three sources:
     - Tanenbaum's [Modern Operating Systems]